microsoft/moaw/workshops/advanced-aks/workshop.md

 ### API Server upgrades

 AKS is a managed Kubernetes service provided by Azure.
-Even though AKS is managed, flexibility has been given to customer on controlling the version of the API server they use in thier environment.
+Even though AKS is managed, flexibility has been given to customer on controlling the version of the API server they use in their environment.
 As newer versions of Kubernetes become available, those versions are tested and made available as part of the service.
 As newer versions are provided, older versions of Kubernetes are phased out of the service and are no longer available to deploy.
 Staying within the spectrum of supported versions, will ensure you don't compromise support for your AKS cluster.

 You have two options for upgrading your AKS API server, you can do manual upgrades at your own designated schedule, or you can configure cluster to subscribe to an auto-upgrade channel.
 These two options provides you with the flexibility to adopt the most appropriate choice depending on your organizations policies and procedures.

 > NOTE: When you upgrade a supported AKS cluster, you can't skip Kubernetes minor versions.
 For more information please see [Kubernetes version upgrades](https://learn.microsoft.com/azure/aks/upgrade-aks-cluster?tabs=azure-cli#kubernetes-version-upgrades)